thomash-acinq/bolts/12-offer-encoding.md

       `version` as a valid witness version and `address` as a valid witness program
   - if it is connected only by private channels:
+    - if no node connecting a private channel supports blinded payments:
+      - MUST include `desthint` containing the private channel information.
+    - otherwise:
-    - MUST include a `blinded_path` containing one or more paths to the node.
+      - MUST include `blinded_path` containing one or more paths to the node.
   - otherwise:
     - MAY include `blinded_path`.
   - if it includes `blinded_path`: